ToastCheng/blog/content/addons/author.md

   ###### JUL 2018 - AUG 2018

-  - Designed an ID card recognition application and deployed it to a web server.
+  - Designed an ID card recognition application and deployed it to a Flask web server.

 - #### Biomedical Optical Spectroscopy and Imaging Lab, Taipei City, Taiwan
   ###### Research Assistant
   ###### SEP 2017 - AUG 2019
-  - Designed Monte Carlo models for simulating photon movement.
+  - Designed Monte Carlo models in CUDA/C++ for simulating photon movement.
-  - Implemented machine learning models to predict cancer grade.
+  - Implemented machine learning models in Pytorch to predict cancer grade.
-  - Utilized parallel programming via CUDA (C++) to facilitate the efficiency of computing.

 ---